New York City Workers Who Declined COVID Vaccine Mandate Face Termination Friday As Deadline Passes – Gadget Clock

 NEW YORK (CBSNewYork) — As many as 3,000 New York City public employees are expected to be fired Friday for failing to obey the COVID vaccine mandate.

-It was put in place by Mayor Bill de Blasio and kept in place by Mayor Eric Adams.
+It was put in place by Mayor Bill de Blasio, and Mayor Eric Adams says he’s ready to enforce it.

 Mask Mandate For New York Businesses Expires, But Remains In Place For Schools And Mass Transit

-Note: Editor’s note: This story was first published Feb.
-10.